psholtz/MIT-SICP/Section-1.2/exercise1-14.md

 [![](http://farm7.static.flickr.com/6148/5947047384_9d762b1a1a.jpg)](http://farm7.static.flickr.com/6148/5947047384_9d762b1a1a.jpg)

 The "+" characters indicate the scatterplot of the collected statistics, and the blue line indicates the best-fit regression line passing through these points.
 The regression curve is the best fit polynomial of degree m = k.
 In this case, since k = 1, the regression curve is linear (or rather, strictly speaking, affine).
+Regression curves for subsequent examples will be polynomials of increasing degree.

 For the remaining values of k, the results are as follows: